-We recommend that you first take a test without time pressure, where you immediately see the explanation after answering each question.
-In this way you can first calmly see what kind of questions occur and how to solve them.
+We recommend that you first take a free practice test without time pressure.
+That way you can first see what kind of questions occur and how to solve them.

 The Watson Glaser Critical Thinking Test assesses your skills in reading, analyzing and interpreting text.